How to Automate Tasks in SQL Server Management Studio

 - Open SSMS and connect to your SQL Server instance.

-2. Create a New Job
+2. Create a SQL Server Agent Job

 - In the New Job window:

-- General Tab: Provide a name and description for the job.
+- Provide a name for the job.

-- Schedules Tab: Define when and how often the job should run (e.g., daily, weekly, or monthly).
+- Define the frequency (e.g., daily, weekly, or monthly).

 - Click OK to save the job.